EaterLabs/gophor/README.md

 - CGI/1.1 support (see below for CGI environment variables set).

-- Standard HTTP URL encoding support.
+- URL encoding with query support.

 - Serve `DIR/gophermap` by default, else falls back to directory listing.